tytydraco/yessleep/out/A_Tourists_Guide_to_Brimstone_County__the_Wildlife_and_Geography_of_the_Pinespire_Region_part_two.md

 I got out of my tent, taking nothing with me, sprinting until I got back to my car.
 My sides hurt, along with all the cuts from the plexiglass in the lamp, but I kept running.
 When I arrived at my car, I fished for my keys, found them, then got in and drove to the hospital.
 Tired, bleeding, and sore, I walked in, and without any exchange of words I was brought to a small room filled with medical equipment.

-The hospital was mostly empty, so I was met almost immediately with a doctor who asked me some questions before she began cleaning off the wounds to remove the shards.
+The hospital was mostly empty, so I was met immediately with a doctor who asked me some questions before she began cleaning off the wounds to remove the shards.

 “What happened to you?”
-He asked.
+She asked.
 “Other than the glass.”

 “I was camping.”
 I said.
 I didn’t want to think about what had happened.

-He laughed.
+She laughed.
 “Tell me you’re new to Brimstone County without telling me you’re new to Brimstone County.”

 I was in the room for an hour and a half, and I left without any major injuries.
 I’m fortunate I kept my sense of sight, and that none of the lamp pieces got in my mouth as I screamed, but I did not give up camping.
 I would have other encounters later, which I won’t get into here, which finally deterred me from the forest.